swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 However, we are especially sensitive to use cases that depend upon the currently lossy without interop APIs.
 With strict interop mode, the test process will crash on the first instance of XCTest API usage in Swift Testing, completely halting testing.
-In this same scenario, the default permissive interop mode would record a runtime warning issue and continue the remaining test, which we believe strikes a better balance between notifying users yet not being totally disruptive to the testing flow.
+In this same scenario, the proposed default permissive interop mode would record a runtime warning issue and continue the remaining test, which we believe strikes a better balance between notifying users yet not being totally disruptive to the testing flow.

 ### Alternative methods to control interop mode

-- **Build setting:** e.g. a new `SwiftSetting` that can be included in Package.swift or an Xcode project.
+- **Build setting:** e.g. a new `SwiftSetting` that can be included in Package.swift.
 A project could then configure their test targets to have a non-default interop mode.

   However, interop is a runtime concept, and would be difficult or at least non-idiomatic to modify with a build setting.